 - a.
-Immediately upon his/her arrival, each service provider shall record in the school business office of his/her immediate supervisor the time of his/her arrival, and he/she shall report to his/her classroom or place of duty at least thirty-five (35) minutes before the start of the official school day for students. - b.
-Itinerant service providers shall immediately upon their arrival at each school assigned, record in the school business office their time of arrival. - c.
+Immediately upon their arrival, each service provider shall record in the school business office of their immediate supervisor the time of their arrival, and shall report to their classroom or place of duty at least thirty-five (35) minutes before the start of the official school day for students. - b.
+It inerant service providers shall immediately upon their arrival at each school assigned, record in the school business office their time of arrival. - c.
 Service providers shall record in the school business office or in the office of their immediate supervisor the time of their departure at the end of the school day. - d.
 Service providers shall not be required to use time clocks.